absmach/magistrala-docs/docs/user-guide/domain-management/domain.md

 - **Members** – Shows the total number of users assigned to the domain, along with their enabled or disabled status.
   The domain creator is automatically assigned the **Admin** role and appears as the first active member.
-- **Clients** – Displays the number of registered clients within the domain and their operational status.
+- **Clients** – Displays the number of clients within the domain and their operational status.
 - **Channels** – Lists the channels available for message publishing and subscription.
 - **Groups** – Indicates the total number of groups configured in the domain.